 Golem enables users and applications (requestors) to rent out cycles of other users’ (providers) machines.
 Any user ranging from a single PC owner to a large data center can share resources through Golem and get paid in GNT (Golem Network Tokens) by requestors.

-Software developers are in the center of Golem’s ecosystem: Application Registry and Transaction Framework enable anyone to deploy, distribute and monetize applications in the Golem network.
+Software developers are in the center of Golem’s ecosystem: Our Application Registry and Transaction Framework enable anyone to deploy, distribute and monetize applications in the Golem network.

 Future releases of Golem will bring major improvements to the protocol in terms of its flexibility and robustness.
 In order to expand the user base we are already in the process of integrating a variety of new use cases to Golem in cooperation with our business and technological partners.
-Areas which we are currently exploring include:

-Together with the development of Golem’s infrastructure, our focus is going to shift towards creating tools for developers and software companies.
+Together with the development of Golem’s core infrastructure, our focus is going to shift towards creating tools for developers and software companies.
 These solutions will make Golem a competitive source of computing power and a viable alternative to existing cloud providers.